Simple DIY Dried Orange Ornaments

 Slice Oranges

 Preheat your oven to 200 degrees.
-You want to slice your oranges so they’re about 1/4 inch thick ideally.
-I am not perfect so some of my slices are thicker than that.
-It takes them a little longer to fully dry out.
+Ideally, you want to slice your oranges about 1/4 inch thick.
+I am not perfect, so some of my slices are thicker than that.
+It takes them a little longer to dry out fully.

 -